Otoru/jaspion/docs/to-do-list.md

 - [ ] Write tests.
 - [X] Create filter to request only the marked events.
 - [X] Create Class to 'lazzy append' handlers.
-- [ ] Create a WebSocket server to send events after handle.
 - [ ] Allow handlers to send commands to freeswitch.
 - [ ] Create a Class Based Handlers.